 Make a shared calendar

-Still, need help to organize your meetings and time zones?
+Still, need help organizing your meetings and time zones?
 Let me recommend you some tools

 Top tools for scheduling meetings across time zones